lewys-miugo/ogutu_v2/README.md

 ```
 npm install
 ```
-4. Create a .env file for laravel.
+4. Create a .env file for laravel
 ```
 cp -a .env.example .env
 ```